-As an experienced content marketer and graphic designer, I want to give you a few tips on how to choose the right color schemes for your infographics, and you’ll discover that it’s not so difficult to apply color theory principles to infographic design.
+As an experienced content marketer and graphic designer, I want to give you a few tips on how to choose the right colour schemes for your infographics, and you’ll discover that it’s not so difficult to apply colour theory principles to infographic design.

 So let’s get started!